 Unified Session

-Jim Mahoney (Northwestern University), Jaye Seawright (Northwestern University), and Lisa Wedeen (University of Chicago), with Sebastian Karcher (Syracuse University) and Diana Kapiszewski (Georgetown University)
+Jaye Seawright (Northwestern University), David Waldner (University of Virginia), and Lisa Wedeen (University of Chicago), with Sebastian Karcher (Syracuse University) and Diana Kapiszewski (Georgetown University)

 These “Unified Sessions,” which all IQMR participants attend, welcome them to the Institute and introduce some of its intellectual foci.
-Three faculty who have taught at IQMR since its inception will consider the epistemological diversity that underpins qualitative and multi-method research, consider some of the core methods used by scholars in the QMMR community, and think about ways that qualitative and quantitative methods can be combined.
-The sessions serve as general introductions to various of the module sequences that participants can take at IQMR.
+Three faculty who have long taught at IQMR will consider the epistemological diversity that underpins qualitative and multi-method research, consider some of the core methods used by scholars in the QMMR community, and think about ways that qualitative and quantitative methods can be combined.
+The sessions serve as general introductions to the module sequences that participants will take at IQMR.

 9:00am – 9:45am – Introduction